Linear Lower Bounds and Conditioning of Differentiable Games: -SCLI- for -player Games

 Table \ref{table:p-SCLI-2_kappa_lower_bounds} gives lower bounds on the condition number that may then be plugged into eq. \ref{eq:p-SCLI-n_lower_bound} to get lower bounds on two-players games corresponding to min-max problems (and are therefore lower bounds for general 2-player games).

 See Appendix \ref{apdx:p-SCLI-2-refined-lower} for the counterexample in \ref{eq:minmax} leading to these bounds.
-This result resolves the issues raised in the discussion of the domino bounds as it uses all of the $\mu_i$ and $L_i$.
-In fact, if one sets $\mu_1 = L_1$ and $\mu_2 = L_2$ such that $\mu_1$ and $\mu_2$ are small (in particular, smaller than $\mu_{12}$) and $L_{12}$ is large (in particular, larger than $L_1, L_2$), table \ref{table:p-SCLI-2_kappa_lower_bounds} yields $\kappa = \sqrt{\frac{\mu_1\mu_2 + L_{12}^2}{\mu_1\mu_2 + \mu_{12}^2}}$, which coincides with the $\kappa$ from Prop. \ref{prop:domino_good_lower_bound_infdim}.
-More generally, if both $\Delta_L$ and $\Delta_{\mu}$ are negative, we get a tighter bound from the $p$-SCLI-2 formalism for $1$-SCLI-2 methods that satisfy the two-step linear span assumption.
-Finally, it applies in finite dimension and provides the same convenience as $p$-SCLI to derive bounds for a large class of algorithms that may not satisfy the first-order black box assumption.
+This result resolves the issues raised in the discussion of the domino bounds as it uses all of the $\mu_i$ and $L_i$, and is proven from finite-dimensional problems.
+In fact, if one sets $\mu_1 = L_1$ and $\mu_2 = L_2$ such that $\mu_1$ and $\mu_2$ are small (in particular, smaller than $\mu_{12}$) and $L_{12}$ is large (in particular, larger than $L_1, L_2$), table \ref{table:p-SCLI-2_kappa_lower_bounds} yields $\kappa = \sqrt{\frac{\mu_1\mu_2 + L_{12}^2}{\mu_1\mu_2 + \mu_{12}^2}}$, which coincides with the $\kappa$ from Thm. \ref{thm:domino_good_lower_bound_infdim}.
+More generally, for $p = 1$, if both $\Delta_L$ and $\Delta_{\mu}$ are negative, we get a tighter bound from the $p$-SCLI-2 formalism for $1$-SCLI-2 methods that also satisfy the two-step linear span assumption than from Thm. \ref{thm:domino_good_lower_bound_infdim}.
+Finally, it provides the same plug-and-play convenience as $p$-SCLI to derive bounds for a large class of algorithms that may not satisfy the first-order black box assumption.
 On the other hand, the bounds may not be tight for $p \geq 3$, as it was the case for single-objective $p$-SCLI \citep{arjevani2016lower}.

-An interesting case is $p = 2$: for $2$-SCLI-$2$ methods that satisfy the two-step linear span assumption such as negative momentum, the rate stemming from the $p$-SCLI-2 analysis appears to be looser than the rate from the improved domino bound.
-This suggests that either the conjecture that the improved domino bound may hold in finite dimension is false, or that the proof techniques used in our generalisation of $p$-SCLI yield bounds that can be improved.